House Party (1990 film): Cast

+Production

+The film was written and directed by Reginald Hudlin, based on his award-winning Harvard University student film.

+The lead roles were originally thought to be written for DJ Jazzy Jeff & The Fresh Prince.
+However, in a 2021 interview with Christopher Martin (Play) with VLADTV, he revealed that Kid N' Play were always meant to be the stars and DJ Jazzy Jeff and Will Smith were considered as an alternative.

 Music

 Soundtrack

 A soundtrack containing hip hop and R&B music was released on March 9, 1990, by Motown Records.
 It peaked at 104 on the Billboard 200 and 20 on the Top R&B/Hip-Hop Albums.

+Release

+The film premiered at the Sundance Film Festival on January 20, 1990, where it won the Cinematography Award for Peter Deming and a Filmmakers Trophy for Reginald Hudlin.

+On March 9, 1990, the film opened in 520 theaters and grossed $4,611,024.
+It became a sleeper hit, making over $26 million on a $2.5 million budget.

-Reception
+Reception and legacy

 House Party was met with critical acclaim.
 On Rotten Tomatoes, the film has a 94% approval rating based on 31 reviews, with an average rating of 7/10.
 The website's critical consensus reads, "House Party is a light, entertaining teen comedy with an infectious energy."
-On Metacritic, the film has a weighted average score of 76 out of 100, based on 15 critics, indicating "generally favorable reviews".
+On Metacritic, the film has a weighted average score of 76 out of 100, based on 15 critics, indicating "generally favorable" reviews.
+The film has since become a cult classic.

 Roger Ebert of the Chicago Sun-Times gave it three out of four stars and commended its "energy and exuberance".
 He called the film "wall-to-wall with exuberant song and dance" and stated, "the musical is a canvas used by the director, Reginald Hudlin, to show us black teenagers with a freshness and originality that's rare in modern movies".

+The film received seven nominations at the 1991 Independent Spirit Awards.
+Film director Reginald Hudlin was nominated for Best Director), Christopher "Kid" Reid was nominated for Best Male Lead), Tisha Campbell and A.J.
+Johnson were both nominated for Best Supporting Female), Robin Harris was nominated for Best Supporting Male), and the film's cinematographer Peter Deming was nominated for the Best Cinematography.
+The film was also nominated for Best First Feature, but lost to Whit Stillman's Metropolitan.